| HJR 707: Joint Subcommittee Studying the Balance of Power Between the

 forecasting process in Virginia and in other states.
 The joint subcommittee

-General Assembly, Delegates R. Steven Landes (chairman), Harry R. Purkey,
+consists of six members of the General Assembly, Delegates R. Steven Landes (chairman), Harry R. Purkey,

 H. Morgan Griffith, and Johnny S. Joannou and Senators Jeannemarie Devolites